avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 ::

     > calcSeparations(wine.lda.values$x,wine[1])

-    >
+      [1] "variable LD1 Vw= 1 Vb= 9.06767320353267 separation= 9.06767320353267"
+      [1] "variable LD2 Vw= 1 Vb= 4.14253527714928 separation= 4.14253527714928"

+Thus, the separation achieved by the first (best) discriminant function is 9.07, and the separation achieved by the second (second best) discriminant function is 4.14.

+We found above that the largest separation achieved for any of the individual variables (individual chemical concentrations) was 2.67 for V8, which is quite a lot less than 9.07, the separation achieved by the first discriminant function.
+Therefore, the effect of using more than one variable to calculate the discriminant function is that we can find a discriminant function that achieves a far greater separation between groups than achieved by any one variable alone.

 xxx note that wine.lda$svd should be the "ratio of between- and within-group standard deviations", but this doesn't seem to be the square root of separation

-xxx
-xxx % Write down the separation achieved by the ﬁrst discriminant function. xxx % Compare the separation achieved by the ﬁrst discriminant function with the largest separation for any individual variable from part (a)(i). xxx % Hence comment brieﬂy on the e?ect of using more than one variable to calculate the discriminant function.

 Links and Further Reading
 -------------------------